codatio/codat-docs/docs/underwriting/process-loan.md

 * Create a new loan application,
 * Create a Codat company and connect it to the Codat Sandbox,
 * Fetch financial data to assess the applicant's financial health,
-* Categorize accounts to meet Assess' requirements, and
+* Categorize accounts that were omitted by Assess, and
 * Receive a decision on the loan.

 :::note Underwriting demo process flow